ke-pan/res-rev/README.md

 * `ember server --proxy http://127.0.0.1:3000`
 * Visit your app at [http://localhost:4200](http://localhost:4200).
-* Log in with name "John", password "1234qwer" or sign up
+* Log in with name "John", password "1234qwer" or Sign up